-Coach Herman notes that the policy of the trail team is to limit the team’s athletes to 50-mile races when they’re competing under the Western team banner.
-That policy is intended to protect the young athletes from extraordinary strain on their bodies that could prematurely end their running career.
+Coach Herman notes that there’s a team policy that limits the athletes to 50-mile-and-under races when they’re competing under the Western banner.
+The policy is intended to protect the young athletes from extraordinary strain on their bodies that could prematurely end their running career.

-This summer, Breezley is busy training up his mountaineer skills independently down in his hometown of Durango—chasing fastest known times on peak routes.
-He’s eyeing the Weminuche Wipeout, a 70K circuit with nearly 100,000 feet of elevation gain in the San Juan Mountains.
-The current fastest known time, as listed on the website, is more than three days.
+This summer, Breezley is busy training up his mountaineer skills independently down in his hometown of Durango — chasing fastest known times on peak routes.

 But he admits that it’s easy for outsiders to become intimidated looking in at Western’s trail running team, and by the concept of mountain sports more broadly.

-In that same vein, Benney wants to fight the notion that trail runners have to look a certain way.
-Sometimes, she says, certain competitors get written off right at the starting line—typically based on preconceived notions of what a trail runner should look like.
+In that same vein of inclusivity, Benney wants to fight the notion that trail runners have to look a certain way.
+Sometimes, she says, certain competitors get written off right at the starting line — typically based on preconceived notions of what a trail runner should look like.
 Those racers, she adds, can end up among the race’s top finishers when all is said and done.

-But Herman encourages women to give it a go—while taking the proper safety precautions.
+But Herman encourages women to give it a go, while taking safety precautions.
 She adds that trail running can often become a second career for runners who have grown a bit tired of running on tracks.
-“A lot of people have revitalized their love for running when they come over to [trail running] after being a bit burnt out.”
+“A lot of people have revitalized their love for running when they come over to [trail running] after being a bit burnt out,” she says.

-While she’s personally motivated by big races and performance goals, Herman is trying her best to take a long-term perspective and simply enjoy the ride.
-“I think when you get too results-oriented, that can lead to an unhealthy mindset.”
+While she’s personally motivated by big races and performance goals, Herman is trying her best to take a long-term perspective and simply enjoy the ride, noting, “I think when you get too results-oriented, that can lead to an unhealthy mindset.”

-For her, ultrarunning is a staple of her everyday routine—plus, she genuinely loves running.
-“I enjoy that you have no other option than to focus on what you’re doing right then—it keeps you very present.
+For her, ultrarunning has become a staple of her everyday routine — plus, she genuinely loves running.
+“I enjoy that you have no other option than to focus on what you’re doing right then — it keeps you very present.
 You can’t worry about writing an email or doing anything else.”

 The coaching element

-Outside of Western’s team, Herman has her own coaching business—Running Wild, where she advises athlete clients from across the nation.
+Outside of Western’s team, Herman has her own coaching business — Running Wild, where she advises clients from across the nation.
 As Herman is quick to note, those relations go far beyond dispensing specialized running regimes.